 Your chart of accounts is the backbone to your organization’s finances.
 Since every organization is different, your chart of accounts should be different as well.
-This guide will provide more information about a nonprofit chart of accounts, it will cover the process of setting up your chart of accounts in Aplos, and will include a couple helpful webinars to walk you through that process in more detail.
+This guide will provide more information about what a nonprofit chart of accounts should typically look like, and includes a helpful tutorial that explains this area in more detail.

 In accounting, there are five different types of accounts: